Copyright 2019 © All Rights Reserved. Complete Biz Opportunity: By Herts Jobs Ltd – Registered in England & Wales (10598539).

 Valuation standards: Along with enquiring about the valuer’s profile and membership details with recognised professional bodies, you should also ask for the valuation standards that will be used to value your business.
 For example, RICS needs its members to follow the International Valuation Standards to ensure that all professional standards are met.

 If you are interested in getting your business value, look for a qualified business valuation expert.
-Not doing so may result in falling into trap during business valuations that may result in financial losses.
+Not doing so may result in falling into traps during business valuations that may result in financial losses.

 ‘Start-up’, as captivating as it sounds, the idea is quite appealing, but, you should…